Gchism94/chism-creations/mainSite/content/products/nobow-qe.md

 # product Images
 # first image will be shown in the product page
 images:
+  - image: "images/products/NoBow_1.jpg"
-  - image: "images/products/doglover_1.jpg"
+  - image: "images/products/NoBow_2.jpg"
-  - image: "images/products/doglover_2.jpg"
+  - image: "images/products/NoBow_3.png"
 ---

 You will receive one set of Quiet Ears (headphones not included).